Drathal/react-playground/README.md

 While this repro is using webpack as module bundler.
 It does not use webpack for unit testing.
 To archieve this im using `babel-plugin-webpack-loaders` and `babel-plugin-webpack-aliases`.

-Reducers are not hot loaded yet.
+Reducers are lazy loaded yet.

 ## Usage
 ```shell